Dan1579/solana-node-setup/README.md

      ```
      This should display the installed version of Solana CLI.

+## Optional Features

+For users interested in testing and experimenting with Solana CLI, please refer to the following guides:

+- [Test Accommodation for Airdrop Wallet](./test-accommodation-guide.md): Detailed instructions for setting up a wallet, receiving airdrops, and testing wallet functionality on the Solana Devnet.

+- [Appendix: Advanced Solana CLI Interactions](./advanced-cli-interactions.md): A comprehensive guide on advanced CLI commands for token creation, staking, and other network interactions.

 ## Test Accommodation for Airdrop Wallet

 #### Configure Solana CLI